 Letter grades are assigned and recorded for each course at the end of each term.
 Both mid-term and final grades are available to students on the Web.

-Students are entitled to transcripts of their record; however, no transcripts will be issued for any student who is under financial obligation to the College or who has Honor Council or VPAA’s Holds.
+Students are entitled to transcripts of their record; however, no transcripts will be issued for any student who has Honor Council or VPAA’s Holds.
 Transcript requests can be made at the website of the Office of the Registrar.
 Transcripts will be issued promptly; however, at the beginning and end of terms, some delay may be unavoidable.
 Unofficial transcripts may be obtained from the online student module of the MyLC.

 The initial determination of a student's grade is entirely the prerogative of the instructor.
 However, a student who wishes to contest a course grade or other academic decision may initiate an appeal by the procedures outlined below.
 Grade appeals must be initiated no later than mid-term of the academic term following that in which the grade was assigned.
 The date of the academic term is defined in the College calendar in the front of this Bulletin.